 Sometimes, a physician may also want to test samples of your blood, urine, and stools for gastrointestinal pathogens and sometimes do an endoscopy, colonoscopy, or enteroscopy.

 How K Health Can Help

 Did you know you can get affordable primary care with the K Health app?
 If you have more questions or concerns regarding your digestive system, or if you are suffering from diarrhea too often, reach out to our team of certified clinicians who are ready to provide you with answers at any time.

-Download K to check your symptoms, explore conditions and treatments, and, if needed, text a doctor in minutes.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Download K Health to check your symptoms, explore conditions and treatments, and, if needed, text a clinician in minutes.
+K Health’s AI-powered app is based on 20 years of clinical data.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Acute Diarrhea in Adults and Children: A Global Perspective.
 (2012).

 Treatment for Diarrhea.
 (2016).